Computational Control of Nonlinear Partial Differential Equations Using Machine Learning: Introduction

-It is also worth noting that classical numerical methods for PDEs may face increasing computational challenges in high-dimensional settings, a phenomenon commonly referred to as the curse of dimensionality.

-Physics-informed neural networks (PINNs) are neural-network-based methods for solving differential equations by incorporating the governing equations into the training loss.
-Introduced in \cite{Raissi2017PartI,Raissi2017PartII,Raissi2019}, PINNs approximate the solution with a neural network trained using data, boundary conditions, and PDE residuals computed via automatic differentiation.
+Physics-informed neural networks (PINNs) are neural-network-based methods for solving differential equations by incorporating the governing equations directly into the training loss.
+Introduced in \cite{Raissi2017PartI,Raissi2017PartII,Raissi2019}, PINNs approximate the solution by a neural network trained with data, boundary conditions, and PDE residuals computed by automatic differentiation.
 They have become a central tool in scientific machine learning, with applications to forward and inverse problems, particularly in data-sparse settings \cite{Raissi2019}.
-From a computational perspective, significant efforts have focused on improving robustness and accuracy, addressing issues such as optimization difficulties and loss imbalance \cite{WangTengPerdikaris2021}.
-Notable developments include conservative formulations, domain decomposition methods, and adaptive strategies \cite{JagtapKharazmiKarniadakis2020,JagtapKawaguchiKarniadakis2020,McClennyBragaNeto2023}.
+From a computational perspective, substantial effort has been devoted to improving the robustness and accuracy of PINNs, especially in connection with optimization difficulties, stiffness, and loss imbalance \cite{WangTengPerdikaris2021}.
+Important developments include conservative formulations, domain decomposition methods, adaptive activation functions, adaptive weighting strategies, and self-adaptive PINNs; see, for instance, \cite{JagtapKharazmiKarniadakis2020,JagtapKawaguchiKarniadakis2020, McClennyBragaNeto2023}.
 On the theoretical side, convergence and generalization properties have begun to be understood for certain classes of PDEs \cite{ShinDarbonKarniadakis2020,MishraMolinaro2023}.
 We also refer to the recent surveys \cite{RaissiAhmadiPerdikarisKarniadakis2024,DeRyckMishra2024} for further developments and perspectives.